The Center for Latin American and Caribbean Studies is proud to announce a doctoral specialization certificate program open to enrolled PhD students.

 Admission to the Certificate Program

-Current or incoming graduate students must submit a form certifying that they have competence in Spanish or Portuguese (or another regional language such as Creyol, Kaqchikel Maya, or Quechua, if appropriate to their research site) and listing the courses on Latin America and the Caribbean that they have completed, as well as additional courses relevant for the certificate that they anticipate taking during their time at Brown.
-The form must be signed by their advisor in their home department.
-That advisor will certify proficiency in Spanish or Portuguese, the support of the department in which they are pursuing the PhD. and the student’s proposed list of courses.
-If current graduate students have already completed the requirements of the program – including having taken the four courses – they may apply for recognition of this effort via the certificate.
+Current or incoming graduate students must submit a form in UFunds.
+The should confirm that they have competence in Spanish or Portuguese (or another regional language such as Creyol, Kaqchikel Maya, or Quechua, if appropriate to their research site) and list the courses on Latin America and the Caribbean that they have completed, as well as additional courses relevant for the certificate that they anticipate taking during their time at Brown.
+The student should also include their transcript.
+The student must list the name of their DGS, so that they can approve the application.
+They must also write a short (3-5 pages double spaced) narrative rationale of how those classes cohere into an advanced interdisciplinary course of study, which should be submited to firstname.lastname@example.org current graduate students have already completed the requirements of the program – including having taken the four courses – they may apply for recognition of this effort via the certificate.
 Indeed, students may apply to participate in the certificate program at any time during their doctoral career.

 For more information, or to apply to this program, please contact Center Manager Kate Goldman at email@example.com.